OBOFoundry/purl.obolibrary.org/README.md

     make all test

 Test results will be listed in `tests/development/*.tsv` with their expected and actual values.
+If you are making changes to the project tools, you can test them against the `tools/examples/` files with:

+    make clean test-examples

 When you are done with the VM, log out with `exit`.
 Then you can choose to suspend the VM with